k3rs3d/ringfairy/README.md

 Command-line arguments take precedence over any settings in the config file.

+- *`-A`, `--audit`*: Audit mode.
+Scrapes each website in the list, checking to see if the next/previous links can be found.
+Otherwise, the site won't be added to the webring for that build.
+This means you don't have to immediately remove non-compliant websites; sites simply won't show up until the links can be found.
+If you use this without verbose mode (`-v`), you might not see the results of the audit.
+Don't use audit mode if you're building the webring offline, or if you want the fastest possible build speed.
 - *`-c`, `--config`*: Specify the location of the optional config file.
 It can be remote; for example an HTTP link to an appropriate JSON file on Pastebin, GitHub, etc.
 - *`-l`, `--list`*: Specify the file containing the list of websites.
 Default: `./websites.json`
 - *`-o`, `--output`*: Define the output folder, where the generated files will be saved.
 Default: `./webring`